klavgen/klavyl/README.md

 I made Klavyl as a personal modification of the excellent [Redox keyboard](https://github.com/mattdibi/redox-keyboard).

-**Note:** Klavyl works but is still a work in progress.

 The current files are meant for:

-- Kailh hotswap sockets
+- Kailh hotswap sockets (MX or Choc)
 - Pro Micro or similar boards of the same size
 - TRRS connection between the two halves
 - QMK for the firmware